Queer Contra Dance Camp

 Registration

-The cost of running camp is about $360 per person, but we have a sliding scale starting at $120 to make the weekend accessible to as many people as possible.
-Transparency about our costs and our sliding scale recommendations are on the second page of our registration form.
-If you need to cancel your registration, we will fully refund cancellations through January 31 or for health reasons.
-After February 1, other refunds (minus a $50 fee) are not guaranteed but may be available if your vacant spot is filled.
-If paying the full cost when registering is stressful, you can register today and pay later.
+The cost of running camp is about $380 per person, but we have a sliding scale ranging from $125 to $635 to make the weekend accessible to as many people as possible.
+Reach out to camp@queercontradance.org if the bottom of the sliding scale is hard for you.
+Transparency about our costs and our sliding scale recommendations can be found here.
+If you need to cancel your registration, we will fully refund cancellations through January 31 or in the case of communicable illness.
+After February 1, other refunds (minus a $30 fee) are not guaranteed but may be available if your vacant spot is filled.
+If you're not able to pay upfront, you may pay a $50 deposit to hold your spot.
 Additional payments for camp can be made via PayPal donation.

 Health Safety Precautions